The 18 Best Pipedrive Alternatives for Your Business in 2026

 ✗ Limited native integrations requiring Zapier for many connections

-✗ Basic reporting options compared to enterprise platforms
+✗ Basic reporting compared to enterprise platforms

 ✗ Dashboard customization options are somewhat limited

-• Pro: $39 per user monthly - adds things like sequences and product management, along with 30K automation credits
+• Pro: $39/user/month — sequences, product management, 30K automation credits

 11. Streak: Best for Gmail-centric sales teams